Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/src/autorest.md

   - from: swagger-document
     where: $.definitions.EndpointPropertiesUpdateParameters.properties.webApplicationFirewallPolicyLink
     transform: $['x-nullable'] = true
-  - from: swagger-document
+  - from: cdn.json
-    where: $.definitions.DeepCreatedOriginGroupProperties.properties.trafficRestorationTimeToHealedOrNewEndpointsInMinutes
+    where: $.definitions.*.properties.trafficRestorationTimeToHealedOrNewEndpointsInMinutes
     transform: $['x-nullable'] = true
+  - from: cdn.json
+    where: $.definitions.*.properties.responseBasedOriginErrorDetectionSettings
+    transform: $['x-nullable'] = true
-  - from: swagger-document
+  - from: cdn.json
-    where: $.definitions.DeepCreatedOriginGroupProperties.properties.responseBasedOriginErrorDetectionSettings
+    where: $.definitions.*.properties.healthProbeSettings
     transform: $['x-nullable'] = true
   - from: cdn.json
     where: $.definitions.*.properties.httpPort